angelocordero/worship-connect/README.md

 ### Current features

-1. Add announcements
+1. Create and join teams
-2. Add schedules and songs with links to YouTube
+2. Add announcements
-3. Create and join teams
+3. Add schedules and songs with song links
-4. Dark theme
+4. Assign team members for specific instruments
-5. assign team members for specific instruments
+5. Assign team admins to help manage the team

 <br/>